imvan2/disposition/journals/lewey_melchor.md

 in Visual Studio Code!
 It allows me to rename a variable without causing bugs.
 I am going to be using this a lot!

+## July 7, 2021

+Today, I worked on:

+* Signing up a customer with Petra

+Petra and I had a hard time figuring out the logic for what happens when a customer signs up.
+We finally came to the conclusion that not only did we have to create the `User` record, but we also needed to create associated preference records **and** had to log them in.

+Today, database transactions finally clicked.
+It happened while we were trying to insert the preferences for the customer.
+We had a bug in the code, so the `User` record got created, but none of the preferences.
+All of the inserts should succeed or fail together.
+So, we used a transaction to do that.